PEOPLE

 Research group

-Shahrzad Jamshidi Zelenberg - postdoc
+Shahrzad (Sara) Jamshidi - postdoc

 Dane was a PhD student working with me 2013-2018.
 His dissertation was on Quantifying uncertainty in random algebraic objects using discrete methods.